Rocket Internet SE (RCKZF) Management on Q4 2019 Results - Earnings Call Transcript

 Nizla Naizer

 Great.
-And Bettina in the other liquid sort of stock, are there any other large captains [ph] that you know, you've previously referred to like Tencent, et cetera, back in the day.
+And Bettina in the other liquid sort of stock, are there any other large caps that you know, you've previously referred to like Tencent, et cetera, back in the day.
 Are they still in there, in that €300 million that we talk of?

 Bettina Curtze